KoinFix/www/src/content/blog/koin-fix.md

 The KoinFix founders are [Samuel Barbosa](https://twitter.com/desamtralized) and [George Donnelly](https://georgedonnelly.com/about/).
 Samuel leans more technical while George leans more towards marketing but both of us have strong technical and communication skills.

-Both of us have an extensive experience working in the crypto world and evidencing our fascination with achieving crypto mass adoption.
+Both of us have extensive experience working in the crypto world and evidencing our fascination with achieving crypto mass adoption.
 We especially care about individual adoption more than institutional or corporate adoption.
 After all, institutions are middlemen and sometimes create market distortions that are overall undesirable.

 And that's why we're building Web3, after all!
 To disintermediate the world.